 Joe barreled into Tommy knocking him clear off his feet sending his science book and notebook flying.

 “Oops, sorry shrimp!”
 Joe yelled, “Not!”

 With a splat, Tommy hit the tile floor.
 Papers scattered around him he lay there, splayed out and terrified.
-He was face to face with Joe’s demon face and curled fist ready to punch him.
+He was face to face with Joe’s demon face and curled fist ready to punch him to another time zone.